Child alert requests

-A Child Alert is a warning to the Department of Foreign Affairs and Trade that there may be circumstances which need to be considered before an Australian passport is issued to a child.
+A Child Alert is a warning to the Department of Foreign Affairs and Trade that there may be circumstances to be considered before an Australian passport is issued to a child.

 You can request a Child Alert only if you are a person with parental responsibility for the child concerned.